robmarkcole/coral-pi-rest-server/README.md

 See the [coral-app-usage.ipynb](https://github.com/robmarkcole/coral-pi-rest-server/blob/master/coral-app-usage.ipynb) Jupyter notebook for usage from python.

+**Warning**: it has been quite frustrating working with this hardware, with many tedious setup problems, hardware timeouts.
+Therefore I created a fork of this project that does not require a Coral at https://github.com/robmarkcole/tensorflow-lite-rest-server On an RPI 4 inference times are very fast even without a coral.

 ## Models
 If you have installed the raspberry pi disk images from edgetpu-platforms then you already have all the models in `home/pi/all_models`.
 If you are using a mac/linux desktop you can download the models [from here](https://github.com/google-coral/edgetpu/tree/master/test_data).
 It is [also possible to train your own models](https://coral.withgoogle.com/tutorials/edgetpu-models-intro/) -> try using Google Colaboratory as the free environment for training or -> https://cloud-annotations.github.io/training/object-detection/cli/index.html

 ## Pi setup on existing pi
-Follow the instructions on -> https://coral.ai/docs/accelerator/get-started/#1-install-the-edge-tpu-runtime
+Follow the instructions on -> https://coral.ai/docs/accelerator/get-started/#1-install-the-edge-tpu-runtime Note I had headaches with this approach, better to use the disk image.

 ## Pi setup with disk image
 Install one of the disk images from [edgetpu-platforms](https://github.com/google-coral/edgetpu-platforms).
 In the `/home/pi` directory `git clone` this repository.
 You wil now have a file structure like (pi3 &pi4 only, pi-zero [differs](https://github.com/google-coral/edgetpu-platforms/issues/13)):